4mbl/handles/README.md

 # check if a username is available on any of the supported platforms
 handles --platforms '*' myusername

+# check if a username is available on multiple platforms
+handles --platforms github,npm myusername

 # check if usernames on a file are available on github
 handles --platforms github --file usernames.txt
 ```